-In order to provide some liquidity to its shareholders, the Company targets to maintain a cash reserve (consisting of cash, near cash investments, and the Company's approved credit line) of approximately 5% of its net assets and such levels of cash reserves have been adequate to meet the needs of normal share redemption levels during the year.
+In order to provide some liquidity to its shareholders, the Company targets to maintain a cash reserve (consisting of cash, cash equivalents, and the Company's approved credit line) of approximately 5% of its shareholders' equity and such levels of cash reserves have been adequate to meet the needs of normal share redemption levels during the year.
 Management regularly monitors its available cash and credit line facility to ensure that sufficient cash reserves are maintained to meet shareholder redemption requests.
-As at December 31, 2018 and 2017, the Company has maintained the 5% cash reserve.
+As at December 31, 2019 and 2018, the Company has maintained the 5% cash reserve.
 For unusual circumstances, the Company has redemption policies in place to restrict the payout of share redemption at levels to match the normal repayment of the mortgages receivable.